-Finally, our independent boat builder customers may react negatively to potential competition for their products from Brunswick's own boat brands, which can lead them to purchase marine engines and marine engine supplies from competing marine engine manufacturers and may negatively affect demand for our products.
+In addition, our independent boat builder customers may react negatively to potential competition for their products from Brunswick's own boat brands, which can lead them to purchase marine engines and marine engine supplies from competing marine engine manufacturers and may negatively affect demand for our products.

-Our ability to remain competitive depends on successfully introducing new products and meeting customer expectations.
+Our ability to remain competitive depends on successfully introducing new products and services that meet customer expectations.

-We believe that our customers look for and expect quality, innovation and advanced features when evaluating products and making purchasing decisions.
-Our ability to remain competitive and meet our growth objectives may be adversely affected by difficulties or delays in product development, such as an inability to develop viable new products, gain market acceptance of new products, generate sufficient capital to fund new product development or obtain adequate intellectual property protection for new products.
+We believe that our customers look for and expect quality, innovation, and advanced features when evaluating and making purchasing decisions about products and services in the marketplace.
+Our ability to remain competitive and meet our growth objectives may be adversely affected by difficulties or delays in product development, such as an inability to develop viable new products or customer solutions, gain market acceptance of new products, generate sufficient capital to fund new product development, or obtain adequate intellectual property protection for new products.
 To meet ever-changing consumer demands, both timing of market entry and pricing of new products are critical.
 As a result, we may not be able to introduce new products that are necessary to remain competitive in all markets that we serve.
 Furthermore, we must continue to meet or exceed customers' expectations regarding product quality and after-sales service.